 Sunday, April 29, 3:15-4:30PM.
 Freight & Salvage Get Tickets

 The Empire and the Resistance of Sabaa Tahir Here’s one reason why young adults today are so outspoken: They’ve been exposed to powerful political heroes since a young age—via their fiction.
 Pakistani-American young adult fiction writer Sabaa Tahir’s characters, no older than their teen readers, face despotism, oppression, and daily threats to their lives.
 In the face of the ruthless Martial Empire, our heroes risk everything to resist.
 These young heroes show us what’s right, what’s possible, and what sorts of governance need not be tolerated.
 (Remember, anyone under age 18 is let in free—no wristbands necessary!)

 Sunday, April 29, 3:30-4:45PM.
 Hotel Shattuck, Crystal Balloom Get Tickets

 For more detailed information, download this grid of sessions with times and locations.

-Over the weekend of April 28th and 29th, 2018, the fourth annual Bay Area Book Festival filled downtown Berkeley with a literary extravaganza that offered pleasure to anyone who has ever loved a book.
+Over the weekend of May 4th and 5th, 2019, the fifth annual Bay Area Book Festival will fill downtown Berkeley with a literary extravaganza that offers pleasure to anyone who has ever loved a book.

 Whether you’re a fan of science fiction or history, of fiction or memoir, of poetry or food writing, of children’s literature or science, come experience one of the best book festivals on the planet!
-The 2019 Festival will be May 4th and 5th.
 Mark your calendar!